IlyaMatsuev/Apex-WebSocket-Client/src/ws-dispatcher/README.md

 # WS-Dispatcher

 This is the Fastify server which redirects HTTP requests as WebSocket messages to the WebSocket server.
-When it recieves any updates from the server, it replies the HTTP response with the received messages.
+When it receives any updates from the server, it replies to the HTTP response with the received messages.

 ## Deploy & Run